LabPy/lantz/docs/faq.rst

 It is true, but many of these drivers are contributed by the users themselves.
 If a new toolkit emerges with enough momentum, many of those users will start to contribute to it.
 And due to the fact that building good drivers in Lantz is much easier than doing it in any of the other language we expect that this happens quite fast.

-By the way, did you know we already have XXXX drivers?
+By the way, did you know we already have some :ref:`drivers`.
+If your instrument is not listed, let us know!

 Why Python?